 When most people think of electrical stimulation of the brain, they think of electroconvulsive therapy, which has been used for over eighty years.
 Thankfully, the images of individuals strapped to chairs shown in movies are no longer accurate to how the treatment is administered.
 Although stigmas remain, ECT has progressed considerably since its introduction, and newer brain stimulation techniques are also showing great promise.

-If you are wondering if your teen has depression, we recommend the following:
+If you are wondering if your teen has depression, we recommend taking the following steps:

-- Talk to your teenager about it.
-Tell them what you notice about their behavior that have you worried, and stay open and curious when you hear their response.
+1. Talk to your teenager about it.
+Tell them what you notice about their behavior that has you worried, and stay open and curious when you hear their response.

-- Talk to their school counselor, tell them what you’re noticing, and ask if they have any suggestions.
-They may recommend you talk to one of their teachers, or have free resources for you.
+3. Talk to their school counselor, tell them what you’re noticing, and ask if they have any suggestions.
+They may recommend you talk to their teachers or have free resources for you.